ozzieperez/packtpub-library-downloader/README.md

 - *-f*, *--formats* = File formats to download.
 Default is "pdf,mobi,epub,jpg"
 - *-d*, *--directory* = Directory to download into.
 Default is "packtpub_media/" in the current directory
 - *-c*, *--include-code* = Flag to include code files, if any
-- *-i*, *--ignore-list* = Specifies the ignore list file.
-This file has a list of titles for books to be skipped during the download process.

 ## Dependencies: